 #1 Renovate Safe: Like other original features in a vintage house, vintage steel kitchen cabinets can contain materials that require environmental and safety precautions.
-So when undertaking your restoration project, be sure to consult with professionals regarding the materials that were used in your vintage house, how to deal safely with them, and also about the proper disposal of debris, etc. For example, the EPA hosts a complete website on lead in the home and a complete website on asbestos in the home.
+So when undertaking your restoration project, be sure to consult with professionals regarding the materials used in construction and painting of the cabinets, how to deal safely with them, and also about the proper disposal of debris, etc. See our Be Safe/Renovate Safe page… the EPA hosts a complete website on lead in the home and a complete website on asbestos in the home.

 Following is some of the experiences shared by other readers.

 Professional painting and stripping